rgaglian/ai-playgroud/onsiteinstructions.md

 # Workshop: AI Agents for Network Automation

-Please complete as you seat in your seats
+Please complete as you seat in your seats.
+There are Three tasks in this instructions.

 Note: Pre-requirement: All the pre-requirement work is listed here (VPN required): https://wwwin-github.cisco.com/jantich/ai-agent-playground/blob/master/docs/QUICKSTART.md